DorotaC/FrontEndCapstone2.0/README.md

 (good for obscure localities).

 ### Additional information
-As required per project requirements, there are two simple JEST test included.
+As required per project requirements, there are two basic JEST test included.
 Service Workers will be included at the end, after at least one round of project review.